-MISSING: Jennifer, Sidney, and Monique
+MISSING: Jennifer, Sidney, & Monique

 When a young mom and her two small daughters disappear without a trace from Topeka, Kansas, in May 2000, her family goes on a decades-long hunt for answers.
 But right in the middle of our reporting, the family gets a huge tip that could change everything.